Danielle Bolchover – Registered Manager

 Outside of work, I am a single mother to two daughters, 10 and 13, and a crazy Border Collie puppy.
 I like nothing more than being sociable and love a good chat with anyone that listens, thankfully having a puppy has given me many more people to talk to!

 I have had a 35 year career in social care, starting as a care assistant and progressing to the level of service director in the local authority.
 I am a qualified social worker – my practice days were mainly spent in learning disability services.

 I have held responsibility for a budget in excess of £100 million.
 I have also held responsibility for adult safeguarding and domestic homicide reviews.
 My responsibilities over the years have been wide-ranging, including all regulated services for adults and some regulated services for children.

-I am passionate about supporting people to lives the lives they want -even up to the end of their lives.
-Over the last few years, it has become increasingly apparent to me that preventative services that help people maintain independence as part of a social network are crucial in supporting individuals need for social care.
-The more that peoples lives shrink the more likely they are to be dependent on social care.
-When people need more support from services it is important that individuals and their families are able to shape and have control over the high quality they deserve.
+I am passionate about supporting people to live the lives they want – even up to the end of their lives.
+Over the last few years, it has become increasingly apparent to me that preventative services that help people maintain independence as part of a social network are crucial in supporting people’s need for social care.
+The more that people’s lives shrink the more likely they are to be dependent on social care.
+When people need more support it is important that individuals and their families are able to shape, and have control over, the high quality services they deserve.

 My other passion is for the opportunities that integration affords in improving outcomes.
 Integration not only with health and social care but also maximising the benefits of partnerships with the voluntary and community sector.